almann/wasm-runner/README.md

 and most WASM runtimes  have a particular structure to their arguments (e.g., requiring a `--` before program arguments).

+Something like [`cargo-wasi`][cargo-wasi] is a great, more integrated solution, but if you want or need control over how the WASM runtime is executed (e.g., passing runtime options down to the runner), this simple wrapper may meet your needs.

 ## Usage

 Install the runner using cargo: